 Medical debt settlements and taxes

 Something to consider when negotiating a medical debt settlement is that the IRS considers forgiven debts as income.
-If a chunk of your debt is forgiven, the collection agency will have to file a 1099-C, cancellation of debt form.
+If a chunk of your debt is forgiven, the company will have to file a 1099-C cancellation of debt form.
 That amount will be considered income, which means you may have to pay taxes on it.

-If a creditor files a Form 1099-C, you should get a copy.
-But don’t assume a creditor hasn’t just because you didn’t receive one.
-If you don’t list the income on your tax return and the creditor reports it, you could get a tax bill or an audit notice.
+If a company files a Form 1099-C, you should get a copy.
+But don’t assume they haven’t just because you didn’t receive one.
+If you don’t list the income on your tax return and the company reports it, a tax bill or audit notice could be on the way.

 The good news is the IRS may waive the taxes on the forgiven debt if you were insolvent when the debt was forgiven.
 Insolvency means having more debts than assets.
 So if you received a debt settlement and you figure you had more debts than the value of your assets, include a completed IRS Form 982 with your tax return.

-- You may be able to negotiate a discount if you are ready to pay in full.
+- You may be able to negotiate a discount if you are ready to pay a lump sum.

-- Medical bills are usually not final.
+- Medical debts are usually not final.
 Hospitals are often willing to negotiate your medical bills if you don’t have insurance or are facing financial hardship.

-- Debt settlement firms can help you negotiate with creditors.
+- Debt settlement firms can help you negotiate with healthcare providers.

-- There are government, state, and private financial assistance programs for people who can’t afford their medical bills.
+- There are government, state, and private financial assistance programs for people who can’t afford their medical debts.

 Commonly asked questions about medical debt relief